MArfanA333/MArfanA333/README.md

 # Welcome 👋

-I'm Mohammad Arfan Ameen — a passionate computer science student with interests in AI, machine learning, and computer vision.
+I'm Mohammad Arfan Ameen — a passionate computer science graduate with interests in AI, machine learning, and computer vision.
 I enjoy building intelligent systems, exploring data, and solving real-world problems through code.
 Always learning, always experimenting.
 ---
 <!--
 Here are some ideas to get you started: